Cranial kinesis: Fish

 The first example of cranial kinesis was in the chondrichthyans, such as sharks.
 There is no attachment between the hyomandibular and the quadrate, and instead the hyoid arch suspends the two sets of jaws like pendulums.
-This allows sharks to swing their jaws outwards and forwards over the prey, allowing the synchronous meeting of the jaws and avoiding deflecting the prey when it comes close.
+This allows sharks to swing their jaws outwards and forwards over the prey, allowing for the synchronous meeting of the jaws and avoiding deflecting the prey when it comes close.

 Actinopterygian fish

 Actinopterygii (ray finned fish) possess a huge range of kinetic mechanisms.
 As a general trend through phylogenetic trees, there is a tendency to liberate more and more bony elements to allow greater skull motility.
 Most actinopts use kinesis to rapidly expand their buccal cavity, to create suction for suction feeding.

 Sarcopterygian fish

 Early Dipnoi (lungfishes) had upper jaws fused to their braincase, which implies feeding on hard substrates.
 Many crossopterygian fishes had kinesis also.

 Amphibians

 Early tetrapods inherited much of their suction feeding ability from their crossopterygian ancestors.
 The skulls of modern Lissamphibians are greatly simplified, with many bones fused or otherwise reduced.
 They have mobility in the premaxilla of the snout, allowing amphibians to open and close their nasal openings.
 In caecilians, the gap between the parietal bone and squamosal bone enables the skull to bend, which aids the animal in burrowing.
 Caecilians are the only extant amphibian known to exhibit streptostyly, and their quadrate bone moves even after death.